PEACE SEEDS 2017 List

 Papaver rupifragum Atlas Poppy 100/4.00

 From hardy basal rosettes of bluish-green leaves come 10-20" flower spikes with pale orange flowers.
-This perennial has become a well-appreciated garden plant for its flowers when few others do.
+This perennial has become a well-appreciated garden plant since it flowers when few other

 Capsicum Peppers- for an uplifting educational article about capsicum species peppers see